ample/gatsby-starter-ample/plugins/gatsby-ample-seo/src/helpers/normalize-seo/README.md

 # Normalize SEO

-The `normalizeSEO` function provides a means for template adapters to pull together dynamic data, combine it with the current location object, and use it to build an object that can be passed on to the [SEO utility](/?path=/docs/utilities-seo--page).
+The `normalizeSEO` function provides a means for template adapters to pull together dynamic data and use it to build an object that can be passed on to the SEO utility.

 ## Usage